AMITPANDEY9927/Voice-Controlled-Assistant/README.md

 ## 📈 Future Improvements

 - Add more commands for browsing and system tasks.
-- Integrate machine learning models for smarter responses.
+- Integrate AI models for smarter responses.
 - Improve speech recognition accuracy and handle errors more gracefully.

 Feel free to explore, contribute, and enhance this project!